pyscf/pyscf.github.io/source/user/mp.rst

 Spin symmetry
 =============

-The MP2 module in PySCF supports a number of broken spin symmetry reference wavefunctions.
+The MP2 module in PySCF supports a number of reference wavefunctions with broken spin symmetry wavefunctions.
 In particular, MP2 can be performed with a spin-restricted, spin-unrestricted, and general (spin-mixed) Hartree-Fock solution, leading to the RMP2, UMP2, and GMP2 methods.

 The module-level ``mp.MP2(mf)`` constructor can infer the correct method based on the level of symmetry-breaking in the mean-field argument.
 For more explicit